-The government sector remains the most active sector in Qatar based on the hydrocarbons industry and major infrastructure projects.
-There has been a boost in the hospitality and tourism sector as well as a result of Qatar hosting the FIFA World Cup 2022 and the Expo 2023.
+The government sector as well as hotels & leisure sector remains the most active sector in Qatar based on the hydrocarbons industry and major infrastructure projects.

 4. What do you believe will be the three most significant factors influencing M&A activity over the next 2 years?